Time spent in prayer is always time well spent

 Every first Saturday of the month, people from both our churches gather together for Breathe.
 Breathe is a chance to pray together about ourselves and our lives, our churches and our world.

-Join us on Zoom for Breathe
+Join us for Breathe at 8.30am on Saturday 2 January.

 Those on our mailing list will be sent the Zoom link for Breathe - if you're not on the mailing list already, please contact the church office for details (email@example.com)

 Our prayers today are based on extracts from today’s Church of England Morning Prayer.
 If you are unfamiliar with this, you may have the notion that it is not designed for heartfelt, unscripted prayer.
 Hopefully, we will discover otherwise.